MartinBruun/P6/.github/ISSUE_TEMPLATE/bug-report.md

 name: Bug report
 about: Create a report to help us improve
 title: '(app/box/web/int) BUG'
-labels: '0: Suggestion, Need grooming, Bug'
+labels: '0: Suggestion, Need PR, Bug'
 ---

 Please fill in (app/box/web/int) as specified below, and write the title in BUG